ShefronYudy/flume-ng-elasticsearch-sink/README.md

 2. copy new built jar to flume lib folder and remove old one

-3. qadd ext supported jars require by elasticsearch 2.3.3 api, and remove others not required or old.
+3. add ext supported jars require by elasticsearch 2.3.3 api, and remove others not required or old.

    ```
    To add: